 - recommended free resume builder, if you’re on a budget.

 - premium resume service, if you’re a mid-career professional.

 - executive resume writing service, if you’re a senior leader.

 Sell Yourself With The Right Action Verbs.

-Recruiters and hiring managers rarely make risky bets on management- and executive-level hires.
+Professional resume writers know that hiring managers rarely make risky bets on management- and executive-level hires.
 They typically look for candidates who’ve “been there and done that”.

 This is where your choice of action verbs in your executive resume becomes critical.

 Action verbs shape at least 60% of your perceived seniority level.